Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 ### Sub-navigation

 If enabled the sub-navigation element will be rendered if either crumbtrail or subsection navigation data is provided.
-This is usually page specific and will be automatically set when using the[`anvil-middleware-ft-navigation`] package.
+This is usually page specific and will be automatically set when using the[`dotcom-middleware-navigation`] package.

 ![Example header subNavigation element](./screenshots/header-sub-navigation.png)